 - Risk-based contaminant screening aligned with a robust cGMP program

 The best maca gummies are designed from day one to be repeatable, traceable, and defensible under dietary supplement cGMP expectations.
-That means the process is documented, the checkpoints are defined, and the product is tested based on risk-because consistency is the whole point of manufacturing.
+That means the process is documented, checkpoints are defined, and product testing is risk-based—because consistency is the whole point of manufacturing.

 When maca gummies are done right, you can feel it: consistent piece weight, smooth chew, stable flavor after curing, and shelf behavior that doesn't surprise anyone.

-If you’re developing a maca gummy with KorNutra, the goal isn’t just to make it once.
-The goal is to make it the same way-every time-at scale.
+If you're developing a maca gummy with KorNutra, the goal isn't to make it once.
+It's to make it the same way—every time—at scale.